 Option C: Do nothing.
 Dedicate time to discussing the affected geographies with your sales managers and leave quota adjustments to them.

 A natural disaster will disrupt your sales activities no matter what.
-While you can’t stop nature from unleashing its force, you do have the power to recover and thrive in its aftermath.
-How quickly and efficiently you respond depends upon on how well you prepare for the unexpected.
-By prepping your organization with tactics such as those described above, you’ll soften the blow, come what may.
+While you can’t stop nature from unleashing its force, you do have the power to recover and thrive in its aftermath – and preparing your organization with these tactics will soften the blow.

 Make Complexity Work: How to Turn ICM into a Competitive Advantage